 What about Aggressive Repayment?

 For this analysis, we will consider refinancing our federal loans on a 5-year repayment plan at 3.00% interest.
-Many lenders offer variable-rate loans that start well below 3%, while fixed-rate loans start just over 3%, so we will split the difference and use 3.00% on the nose.
+Many lenders offer variable-rate loans that start well below 3%, while fixed-rate loans start around 3%, so we will be conservative and use 3.00% on the nose.